LeetLLM

 statusok, timeout, invalid_outputSupports dashboards and alerts.

 Prompts can contain names, emails, API keys, private documents, or customer messages.
-The OWASP Top 10 for LLM Applications calls out prompt injection and sensitive information disclosure as serious risk areas for LLM applications.[3]
-NIST's AI Risk Management Framework also frames AI risk work around governance, mapping, measuring, and managing risk, which maps naturally to traceable logs and controls.[4]
+OWASP's 2025 Top 10 for LLM Applications lists prompt injection and sensitive information disclosure among the central application risks; logs that retain prompt data extend the places where that data must be protected.[4]
+NIST's AI Risk Management Framework organizes risk work around governance, mapping, measuring, and managing risk, which supports traceable controls without defaulting to raw-input retention.[5]

-Log summaries, hashes, IDs, and redacted excerpts unless you have a clear retention policy.
+Log IDs, usage, failure classes, and carefully redacted excerpts only when you have a clear retention policy.
+Add a keyed fingerprint only when you need repeat-input correlation.

-Once the wrapper works, choose the execution shape.
+Once the wrapper works, choose the execution shape that matches the job.

 ShapeUse whenWatch out for